microsoft/qsharp-language/Specifications/QIR/Data-Types.md

 ### Reference and Access Counting

-QIR specifies a set of runtime functions for types that are represented as pointers that may be used by the language specific compiler to expose them as immutable types in the language.
+QIR specifies a set of runtime functions for types that are represented as pointers that may be used by the language-specific compiler to expose them as immutable types in the language.

 - Runtime routines that create a new instance always initialize the instance with a reference count of 1.